Why Most Leadership Programs Don’t Change Behavior

 It affects whether strategy actually gets carried out well.

-That’s why I think of leadership development as a multiplier.
+That’s why leadership development is a multiplier.

 When leaders grow in real ways, teams feel it.
 Organizations feel it.